ecssiah/libgdx-and-jruby/README.md

     Gdx.input.setInputProcessor(@playerListener)

-  end
+    ...

-Much of this doesn't exist yet, but it lays the foundation for the box2d world and control of the player.
+Notice that the player's position is in world units and not pixels thanks to the box2d conversions.
+Many of these classes don't exist yet, but it lays the foundation for the box2d world and control of the player.
 Some constants need to be added to C.rb as well.
 C::PLAYER and C::TILE are hexadecimal constants that are used for collision filtering.
 And C::GRAVITY is...well, the gravity.
-Add them now.
-Notice that the player's position is in world units and not pixels thanks to the box2d conversions.
+Add all the new constants now from the repository copy of C.rb.

 GameScreen.rb update: